The Rohingya are a stateless people and one of the most persecuted minorities in the world, but their struggle has been largely forgotten.

 Médecins Sans Frontières/Doctors Without Borders (MSF) is calling for Australians to #VoteForHumanity in May 2022 and to ask our leaders to address their plight.

 More than 900,000 Rohingya people have been displaced from Myanmar due to decades-long violent and targeted campaigns led by the Myanmar military.

-In 2017, an escalation in this violence forced around 700,000 Rohingya to flee across the border into Bangladesh, where many remain five years on, now forming the world’s largest refugee camp.
+In 2017, an escalation in this violence forced around 700,000 Rohingya to flee across the border into Bangladesh, where many remain five years on.
+They joined other Rohingya people who had fled previous waves of violence and now live in the world’s largest refugee camp.